Hike the mountains of Switzerland in the summer months

 The summer months in Switzerland are between June 21 and Sept.
 20. The average temperature for this time period is around 45 degrees and the average high temperature is about 82 degrees.

 Getting Prepared For Your Hike

-- 1Assess Yourself First.Before venturing out onto any hiking trail, it is important that you assess your own abilities first.Advertisement
+- 1Before venturing out onto any hiking trail, it is important that you assess your own abilities first.Assess Yourself First.Advertisement

 - Are you fit enough?
 Hiking involves a lot of walking, and sometimes at high altitude.
 So you need to know if you are physically fit enough to successfully complete the hike.

 - Can you cope with severe weather conditions?
 The weather can change very quickly when hiking in the Swiss mountains, so you need to be able to adapt to these extreme conditions.
 Even during the summer months in Switzerland, it can still get very cold when hiking in the mountains.